bkcooper/bkcooper.github.io/content/pages/research_blurb.md

 Yakovenko](http://physics.umd.edu/~yakovenk/), I studied quasi-1D
 [organic superconductors](
 https://en.wikipedia.org/wiki/Organic_superconductor).
-We published a paper discussing the Aharanov-Bohm effect as a unifying theme explaining the angular magnetoresistance oscillations observed in these materials.
+We published a paper discussing the Aharonov-Bohm effect as a unifying theme explaining the angular magnetoresistance oscillations observed in these materials.